thanhit95/multi-threading/notes-demos-exercises.md

 ### DEMO 13 - MUTEXES

-Mutexes are used to prevent data inconsistencies due to race conditions.
+The mutex is the synchronization primitive used to prevent race conditions.

-Mutexes are used for serializing shared resources.
-Anytime a global resource is accessed by more than one thread the resource should have a Mutex associated with it.
+If a resource meets race conditions (i.e. it is access by more than one thread), we create a mutex associating with it:

-One can apply a mutex to protect a segment of memory ("critical region") from other threads.
-Mutexes can be applied only to threads in a single process and do not work between processes as do semaphores.
+- Lock the mutex before accessing the resource.
+- Release the mutex after accessing the resource.

+The code block between (lock-release) mutex action shall be executed by one thread at a time.

 &nbsp;